wongwaylon/FYP_PINN/README.md

 # FYP_PINN
-University of Bath Final Year Project: Lithium-Ion Battery State Predictions Using Physics-Informed Neural Networks (PINNs)
+University of Bath Final Year Project: Lithium-Ion Battery Charge Predictions Using Physics-Informed Neural Networks (PINNs)

 # Abstract
 As the world moves towards a net zero environment, projects to electrify transportation and the energy sector have been implemented to reduce the impacts of climate change, leading to a rise in Lithium-ion (Li-ion) battery demand.
 To anticipate the soar in battery demand, a deep understanding of battery dynamics is necessary to develop large and reliable Li-ion batteries.
 One way to predict the state of charge of a Li-ion battery is through the partial differential equation (PDE) of Fick’s law of diffusion in a single particle model.
 Currently, most of these models are computed through numerical methods, which use complex numerical algorithms and can require high computational powers for complex cases.